LibreELEC/documentation/configuration/ir-remotes.md

 ## Known Issues

-USB data transfers can interfere with GPIO IR recievers on Raspberry Pi 0/1/2/3 hardware, and since Ethernet is internally connected via USB playing large movies from a NAS can exhibit the problem.
+USB data transfers can interfere with GPIO IR receivers on Raspberry Pi 0/1/2/3 hardware, and since Ethernet is internally connected via USB playing large movies from a NAS can exhibit the problem.
 This is a known issue: [see this forum post for details](https://github.com/raspberrypi/linux/issues/906) and there is nothing we can do.
 Common workarounds are to use a USB IR receiver like [Flirc](https://flirc.tv) or CEC.

 ## LIRC Support